nhsuk/betahealth/content/conditions/diarrhoea/local-header.md

-Diarrhoea usually goes away on it’s own within a few days.
+Diarrhoea usually goes away on its own within a few days.
 Make sure you or your child drink plenty of fluids.

 - [Adults with diarrhoea](#how-you-can-treat-diarrhoea-yourself){data-analytics=anchor}
 - [Babies and toddlers with diarrhoea](#babies-and-toddlers-treating-diarrhoea){data-analytics=anchor}